North Dakota Recount Laws

 Close vote margin required

-For primary elections, candidates may apply for a recount if they are defeated by a margin that is greater than 1% but less than 2% of the vote cast for the candidate receiving the most votes for the office.
-For general and special elections, the margin of defeat must be more than 0.5% and less than two percent of the highest vote cast for a candidate for that office.
+For primary elections, candidates may petition for a recount if they are defeated by a margin that is greater than 1% but less than 2% of the vote cast for the candidate receiving the most votes for the office.
+For general and special elections, the margin of defeat must be more than 0.5% and less than 2% of the highest vote cast for a candidate for that office.
 NDCC § 16.1-16-01(2).
-Voters may not initiate recounts in North Dakota.
+Voters may not initiate recounts for ballot measures in North Dakota.

 Timing: NDCC § 16.1-16-01(3) & (4).